Alternative metal: Origins (1980s)

 The origins of the genre can be traced back to funk rock music of the early to mid-1980s, when alternative bands like Fishbone, Faith No More and the Red Hot Chili Peppers started mixing heavy metal with funk, creating the alternative metal subgenre funk metal.
 Other early bands in the genre also came from hardcore punk backgrounds.
 Bands such as Faith No More, Jane's Addiction and Soundgarden are recognized as some of the earliest alternative metal acts, with all three of these bands emerging around the same time, and setting the template for the genre by mixing heavy metal music with a variety of different genres in the mid to late 1980s.
 During the 1980s, alternative metal appealed mainly to alternative rock fans, since virtually all 1980s alt-metal bands had their roots in the American independent rock scene.
 Living Colour was another alternative metal band that combined the genre with funk metal.
-Faith No More and Living Colour both achieved brief mainstream success with their albums The Real Thing (1989) and Vivid (1988), which went platinum and double platinum, respectively.